TheLanzolini/portfolio/README.md

 - [X] Footer
 - [X] Fetching Data
   - [X] FIX YO COMMENTS / rename Example
-  - [ ] Reformat champions to work with spritemap
+  - [X] Reformat champions to work with spritemap
+- [ ] Responsiveness

 # If you want to run this